juliachelsie/Guess-the-number/README.md

 ## Testing

-I have tested the code through a PEP8 linter and confirmed that there are no problems.
+I have tested the code through a PEP8 linter and confirmed that there are no problems or errors.

 ![Testing](https://github.com/juliachelsie/guess-the-number/blob/main/documentation/test-validator.PNG)